 By Michael W. Bowling, Maggie K. Martin and Karen S. Rieger

-If you have questions regarding OSHA's ETS or the CMS mandate, please contact Michael W. Bowling, Karen S. Rieger, Maggie K. Martin, Mary P. Snyder, or another Crowe & Dunlevy attorney.
+If you have questions regarding the new CMS regulations, please contact Karen S. Rieger, Maggie K. Martin, Michael W. Bowling or another Crowe & Dunlevy attorney.